HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Cost 600->500
 * Build Time 20->25
 * Armor 800->400
+* Ability to reduce enemy sensor range is a bit stronger now.

 **Carrier Fighter/Corvette/Frigate Modules**
 * Armor 28k->25k

 **Carrier Platform Modules**
 * Armor 20k->25k

+**Fire Control Modules**
+* Now affect the ship they are on. (this is intended to balance two Hiigaran cruisers with FCTs vs two Vaygr cruisers with command corvettes)

 **Proximity Sensor Modules**
 * Cost 250->375